raghavmecheri/InterviewPrep/InterviewNotes.md

 - For every node, the values of the nodes on the left sub-tree are smaller than their root, and the values of the nodes on the right sub-tree are larger than their root
 - Note: Most of these functions return the <b>new root of the sub-tree</b>
 - Time taken is dependant on the height: logn to n
+- An <b>in order</b> traversal of a BST is the elements in increasing order
-- For a BST, checking if an element exists is O(logn) as it's <b>divide and conquer</b> like binary search is
+- For a BST, checking if an element exists is O(logn) as it's <b>divide and conquer</b> like binary search

 ```java
 boolean contains(root, int x) {